MarkGotham/Hauptstimme/score_design.md

       - This does not convert reliably, and adding a new part creates its own problems.
     - Where that is not possible in MS4, a manual workaround is required.
       - Brahms 1/iii has horns and trumpets in B _natural_, which means setting the transposition manually.
-- Stave size.
-Manually set for each work to:
+- Stave size:
-  - Attempt approximate consistency across multi-movement works.
-  - Use the largest stave size that fits within the page, including the large lyric annotations ... within reason.
+  - Manually set for each work to use the largest stave size that fits within the page, including the large lyric annotations while maintaining approximate consistency across multi-movement works.
-    - As MuseScore does not allow variable stave size per page, we accept the occasional overflow to make the majority of pages plausible.
   - Again, if anyone uses these scores in performance, they may wish to adjust.
   - More formally:
     - Strong preference for not overfilling page.
+    - Strong preference for approximate consistency across multi-movement works.
-    - Medium preference for avoiding under-fill.
+    - Medium preference for not underfilling.
     - Medium preference for the same number of staves on each page and weak preference that this includes the last page.
 - Copy the named (public domain) source edition exactly, except in limited cases like:
   - Some variation in "crescendo" vs "cresc." vs "hairpin" etc.